Meet the MISSION ATLANTIC Scientists: Guillem Chust, Lead on Pelagic Mapping: ecosystem, resources and pressures (WP3)

 Do you have any advice or a favourite quote you would like to share?

 I like the concept of the “macroscope” (Odum, 1971) as the antithesis of the microscope.
-In ocean research, we need conceptual and methodological overviews to direct a new look at ecological systems and society.
+In ocean research, we need conceptual and methodological overviews to look at ecological systems and society in a new way.
 Let’s place the “oceans under the macroscope” (Belgrano & Brown 2002).

 Favourite ocean fact: